gabinsane/multimodal-vae-comparison/docs/source/tutorials/addmodel.rst

 General requirements
 ---------------------

-The toolkit is written using PyTorch and we expect new models to use this framework as well.
+The toolkit is written in PyTorch using the `PyTorch Lightning <https://www.pytorchlightning.ai/>`_ framework and we expect new models to use this framework as well.
 Currently, it is possible to implement unimodal VAEs and any multimodal VAEs which use dedicated VAE instances for each modality.
 You can add a new objective, encoder/decoder networks and of course other support modules that are needed.